I love root beer. Root beer is the source of many fond memories for me.

 Notes: The Root liquor has a very interesting background that you may want to read about.
 It also will tell you the story about how root beer came to be.
 (I won’t tell you who made the first root beer, but I will tell you it came about because of prohibition and it was first made in Philadelphia!)
 Check it out.
 For all you alcoholic drinkers Root has been compared to an Italian amaro.
 And here’s another good article from the Washington Post.

-Root Beer Ice Cream
+Root Beer Ice Cream:

 1 14 oz can sweetened condensed milk

-2 t vanilla
+2 t vanilla extract

 2 –3 t root beer extract

-2 c heavy cream whipped
+2 c heavy cream, whipped

-Your favorite root beer chilled
+You favorite root beer chilled